markharrison/sk-aifoundry-multiagent/README.md

   - Configure Logic App to send the report via email
   - System Prompt:
 ```
 Call the SendEmail function.
 The body must be the report.
-Address it to Mads Bolaris and use HTML instead of markdown.
+Address it to mark.harrison@xxxx.com and use HTML instead of markdown.
 ```

 ## Example Usage